Meet Your Congress

 Meet Your Congress is a public affairs TV series on NBC and on the DuMont Television Network.
-The show premiered on NBC on March 20, 1949, airing Saturdays at 8pm ET.
-The DuMont series aired from July 8, 1953, until July 4, 1954.
-On March 1, 1953, Meet Your Congress debuted as a filmed local program on WPIX-TV on Sundays from 11 to 11:30 p.m.
+The show premiered on NBC on March 20, 1949, airing Fridays at 9 p.m.
 Eastern Time.
+In August it moved to Saturdays at 8:00 p.m.
+ET, airing until October.

+On March 1, 1953, Meet Your Congress debuted as a filmed local program on WPIX-TV on Sundays from 11:00 to 11:30 p.m.
+Eastern Time.

+The DuMont network run aired from July 8, 1953, until July 4, 1954.

 The moderator was Blair Moody, who hosted the radio and TV versions from 1946 to 1952.
 He died of pneumonia and heart problems on July 20, 1954.

-The radio version, which was transcribed, featured two United States senators, a Democrat and a Republican, discussing two sides of a controversial issue.
+The NBC radio version, which was transcribed, featured two United States senators, a Democrat and a Republican, discussing two sides of a controversial issue.

 Episode status

 As with most DuMont series, no episodes are known to exist.

 Production

-Moody produced the Dumont version of the program, and Vic Guidice was the director.
-The show originated in Washington on Wednesdays from 9:30 to 10 p.m.
-Eastern Time.
+Moody produced the DuMont version of the program, and Vic Guidice was the director.
+The show originated in Washington, D.C., airing initially on Wednesdays from 9:30 to 10:00 p.m.
+ET, and then on Sundays from 6:30 to 7:00 p.m.
+ET.
 It was sustaining.
 Its competition included The George Jessel Show on ABC and The Roy Rogers Show on NBC.